isabella232/Devices-docs-pr.pt-br/surface/surface-pro-arm-app-management.md

 ## <a name="feature-summary"></a>Resumo dos recursos

-As tabelas a seguir mostram a disponibilidade de recursos importantes selecionados no Surface Pro X com Windows 10 no ARM.
+As tabelas a seguir mostram a disponibilidade de recursos importantes selecionados no Surface Pro X com Windows 10 ou Windows 11 no ARM.

-**Implantação**
+### <a name="deployment"></a>Implantação

 | Recurso                                                           | S/N | Observações                                                                                                                             |
 | ----------------------------------------------------------------- | --- | --------------------------------------------------------------------------------------------------------------------------------- |